wpsocio/wptelegram-widget/src/README.txt

 9. Join Link View

 == Changelog ==

+= 2.1.3 =
+- Added new tab option for join link

 = 2.1.2 =
 - Cleaned up the admin menu for single entry for WP Telegram